NuGet/docs.microsoft.com-nuget/docs/reference/nuget-exe-CLI-Reference.md

 ## Localization

-NuGet.exe's progress, warning and error messages are  translated in the same locales as Visual Studio.
+NuGet.exe's progress, warning and error messages are translated into the same locales as Visual Studio.
-NuGet.exe ships as a single exe, and due to size considerations, only the most commonly surface messages are translated in all languages.
+NuGet.exe ships as a single exe, and due to size considerations, only the most commonly surfaced messages are translated in all languages.